-We invite you to attend the 2023 Annual Meeting of Stockholders of Thoughtworks Holding, Inc. on June 5, 2023, at 8:30 a.m.
+We invite you to attend the 2024 Annual Meeting of Stockholders of Thoughtworks Holding, Inc. on June 4, 2024, at 9 a.m.
 Eastern Time.
-This year, our meeting will be virtual to provide a consistent experience to all investors regardless of location.
-We will provide a live audio webcast of our annual meeting at www.virtualstockholdermeeting.com/TWKS2023.
+Our meeting will be virtual to provide a consistent experience to all investors regardless of location.
+We will provide a live audio webcast of our annual meeting at www.virtualstockholdermeeting.com/ TWKS2024.

-At our meeting, we will vote on the election of Class II directors, how often to hold "say-on-pay" votes, and the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm.
+At our meeting, we will vote on the election of Class III directors, named executive officer ("NEO") compensation on an advisory basis and the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
 In addition, we will conduct such other business as may properly come before the meeting, and investors will have the opportunity to ask questions.

 Your vote is important.
-Whether or not you plan on attending the annual meeting, please vote as soon as possible as described in the accompanying Notice of 2023 Annual Meeting of Stockholders and the Proxy Statement.
+Whether or not you plan on attending the annual meeting, please vote as soon as possible as described in the accompanying Notice of 2024 Annual Meeting of Stockholders and the Proxy Statement.